Learn How to Develop a Public Relations Media Plan

 - Inform and create good perceptions regarding your company and services?

 - Assist you in introducing a new service or product to your market?

 - Generate sales or leads?

-You may be wondering why I am asking you these things at the beginning of a tutorial that is supposed to show you how to create and your develop a public relations plan?
-The answer is easy.
-In order for your public relations and media plan to be successful, it's first most important to determine and define your objective.
+For your public relations and media plan to be successful, it's first most important to determine and define your objective.
 With a clear objective in mind, you have laid the groundwork to the complete the remainder of this tutorial.